Limebird01/limebird-site/README.md

 ## About

-Limebird.org is a platform for innovation, creativity, and the future of digital tools.
-Currently under development.
+Limebird.org is a small business tech support and product development company.
+We provide professional IT services and develop digital products including Taskmaster ($1 Android app).

 ## Contact